Koah LaOvdim

 Koah LaOvdim (כוח לעובדים) is an Israeli labor union organization founded in 2007 (and registered in 2008) as an initiative by a group of social and labor activists to create a new, active and militant general labor union in Israel.
 The organization was established as a result of several failed labor struggles and unionization attempts in Israel in the preceding years, primarily that of the temporary labourers in the Ben Gurion International Airport in 2006.

-In the years since its establishment, Koah LaOvdim have increased its numbers substantially and by 2017 it became Israel's third largest labor union with around 35,000 workers represented by the organization.
+In the years since its establishment, Koah LaOvdim has increased its numbers substantially and by 2017 it became Israel's third largest labor union with around 35,000 workers represented by the organization.
 The organization's establishment is often credited with initiating the "unionization boom" of the late 2000s in Israel.

+Goals

 The union's political position is on the left, with their stated aims being: